Beckhoff/TE142x---FMU-Samples/README.md

 # Beckhoff TwinCAT TE1421 Simulation Runtime for FMI

 This repository provides sample FMUs exported from the [Beckhoff TwinCAT TE1421 Simulation Runtime for FMI](https://www.beckhoff.com/en-us/products/automation/twincat/texxxx-twincat-3-engineering/te1421.html).
-These FMUs (PneumaticCylinderController2.fmu for FMI 2 and PneumaticCylinderController3.fmu for FMI 3) contain a preconfigured TwinCAT UserMode Runtime for controlling a pneumatic cylinder model (PneumaticCylinderModel2.fmu for FMI 2 and PneumaticCylinderModel3.fmu for FMI 3) in a SiL-Simulation.
+These FMUs (PneumaticCylinderController2.fmu for FMI 2 and PneumaticCylinderController3.fmu for FMI 3) contain a preconfigured TwinCAT Usermode Runtime for controlling a pneumatic cylinder model (PneumaticCylinderModel2.fmu for FMI 2 and PneumaticCylinderModel3.fmu for FMI 3) in a SiL-Simulation.
 In addition to the FMUs, this repository also provides the TwinCAT project with the control algorithm.

 The [pneumatic cylinder model](#model) and the [control algorithm](#control) is documented below.